Branding, Identity, & Logos Explained for Service Businesses

 What Is Brand Identity?

 Brand identity is how that perception takes shape.
 It includes your logo, colors, typography, layout, and the structure of your website or materials.
-Done well, it builds recognition and trust—so people know what to expect and feel confident moving forward.
+It helps build brand recognition and trust, so people know what to expect and feel confident moving forward.

 What Is a Logo?

-A logo is one part of your brand identity.
-It is a mark, word, or symbol that represents your business.
+A logo is a key component of your brand identity that represents your business.
 A strong logo is clear, legible, and built to reflect your positioning.
 But on its own, it cannot carry the brand.

-Why Brand Identity Still Matters—Even if You Already Have Clients
+Why Brand Identity Still Matters Even When You're Already Getting Clients

 What Happens When You Get It Right